Pradeep250198/Aquaculture_diversity/README.md

    - data/A1_bubble_plot.xlsx
    - data/A2_Correlation_map.xlsx
    - data/A3_Treemap.xlsx
-2. Open the notebook Aquaculture_diversity_Full_code (3).ipynb and run cells top-to-bottom.
+2. Open the notebook Aquaculture_diversity_Full_code.ipynb and run cells top-to-bottom.
 3. Generated outputs will be written to the working directory with filenames described in the notebooks.

 Reproducibility guidelines: